 IDTA Theatre Dance Awards

-We have also been incredibly proud to be the home of three IDTA winners:
+We have also been incredibly proud to be the home of seven IDTA winners:

 2014: Charlotte Stones – Tap Grades